EnterpriseDB/edb-ansible/roles/setup_pemagent/README.md

 **Note:**
-The role does not configure EDB Postgres Advanced Server or PostgreSQL for replication it only installs Postgres Enterprise Manager (PEM) and configures any node to be a PEM server.
+The role does not configure EDB Postgres Advanced Server or PostgreSQL for replication it only installs Postgres Enterprise Manager (PEM) agents across multiple nodes and configure database nodes for PEM monitorning.

 **The ansible playbook must be executed under an account that has full privileges.**